 These instructions apply to the Porsche 718 Boxster / Cayman 982 2016-Present.
-For other models, please choose your vehicle here.

 If a window on your Porsche 718 Boxster or Cayman (2016–present) — the 982 — has lost its one-touch up/down — usually after a flat or disconnected battery, or a fuse change — you can re-initialise it yourself in under a minute.
 No tools.
+This is expected after the glass loses 12 V power, not a fault, and it’s the same relearn a technician would run once the supply is restored.

 Why It Happens